King of Shaves: Criticism

 In 2009 the company offered savings bonds with 6% pa interest rate to consumers.
 These savings bonds rely on the company's growth in order to fund the returns.
 This scheme was not covered by the Financial Services Compensation Scheme and at the time of application consumers were unable to get reports on how well the company was performing.

 In 2012 a fresh batch of bonds were released to existing Bondholders only, though the ability to redeem them has been withheld for a number of years, with no change to their status with regulators.

 All the bonds were redeemed at the end of their period and investors received all their money back as well as the interest promised.

 Sponsorships

 King of Shaves has sponsored athletes throughout Great Britain.
 During 2006 they sponsored John Terry and P1 Offshore Powerboat. later years, they sponsored both Chrissy Palmer for MRF Formula Ford races, but also Jordan King, son of Justin King (former CEO of Sainsbury's), during his F3 races.

 2012 saw the company sponsor James Ellington the "eBay" athlete and back the Welsh Extreme 40 catamaran.

+During the 2023/24 season, King of Shaves were Coventry City F.C.’s principal partner and front of shirt sponsor.